-Best teams for Pokemon Go PvP: Great, Ultra, and Master League guide
+Best teams for Pokemon Go PvP: Great, Ultra, & Master League guide

-In such a competitive setting, it becomes very important to choose the right team that not only attacks but also defends efficiently.
-But if you’re struggling to progress in the Great, Ultra, or Master league, this guide is all you need to separate the best from the rest in Pokemon Go.
+So, if you’re looking to make progress in the Great, Ultra, or Master league, this guide is all you need to become a top-notch PvP expert in Pokemon Go.

-The lists below will reveal five of the strongest Pokemon for every Go Battle league in Pokemon Go.
+The lists below will reveal five of the strongest Pokemon for every PvP League in Pokemon Go.

 - Strongest Pokemon for Great League in Pokemon Go